ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-order-procedure.md

 <!-- The {: #step-1} tag and the ordered list that has only 1s are intentional.
 Do not delete.
 This coding is necessary for proper indentation when the procedure is translated. -->

 1. In the {{site.data.keyword.vmwaresolutions_full}} console, click the **Cyber Recovery** card in the **Solutions** section. {: #step-1}
-1. Enter the instance name and select a resource group.
+1. Select the vCenter Server version.
+Then, enter the instance name and select a resource group.
 1. To specify the instance configuration name, click **Browse configurations** and choose a configuration in the **VMware instance configuration manager**.
    * If you do not see any configurations in the list and you want to create one, you must first save the instance settings as a new configuration without placing an order.
    * If you want to update a saved configuration or create a new configuration based on a saved one, select the configuration from the side panel, make your changes, and then save.